zygmuntw/IoBot/README.md

 This repository contains all the source files needed to built the IoBot:
 - App
 - Sketch for Arduino
-- Design
 - 3D Design
 - Schematics